 FINNGATE is a film, television, and new media production company founded in 2003 by Mikko Alanne and Ari Solomon, committed to telling stories with social impact.
 Our partners and clients include some of Hollywood's top directors, producers, major studios, and television networks.

 Mikko Alanne is a screenwriter, producer and showrunner based in Los Angeles.
 He is best known for creating the National Geographic Channel's global event series The Long Road Home, based on the bestselling book by Martha Raddatz.
-The series premiered in November 2017 in 171 countries to universal critical acclaim— it was chosen as the #1 Television Series of the Year by San Francisco Chronicle, won three Imagen Awards, and received a Critics' Choice nomination for Best Limited Series.
+The series premiered in 171 countries to universal critical acclaim— it was chosen as the #1 Television Series of the Year by San Francisco Chronicle, won three Imagen Awards, and received a Critics' Choice nomination for Best Limited Series.

 Alanne's film and television work has often focused on adaptations of true-life stories.
 On the feature film front, his writing credits include the Chilean miner rescue epic The 33 starring Antonio Banderas and Juliette Binoche, Mapplethorpe, starring Matt Smith, and the international war correspondent drama 5 Days of War.
 Alanne’s most recent documentary film is The Animal People, which he produced with his Finngate partner Ari Solomon, executive produced by Academy Award-winner Joaquin Phoenix; the film closed and won top honors at the 2019 Santa Monica International Film Festival.
 Alanne's previous docs include Terror Strikes Moscow, and the acclaimed Voice of Dissent, which caused The Los Angeles Times to call for a reopening of the RFK assassination case.